developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

  * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain

-> Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
-Any self-signed certificate or one issued by a non-third party CA will not work.
-The .pfx certificate must contain the complete certificate chain, including intermediate certificates.
+<font color="red"><b>Important:</b> An SSL Certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte.
+Any self-signed certificate or one issued by a non third-party CA will not work.
+The .pfx certificate must contain the complete certificate chain, including intermediate certificates.</font>

 ##System Requirements
 This section provides the server and device requirements.
 PPC supports a maximum of 10,000 devices and 20,000 batteries per installation based on the hardware requirements.